Thursday, September 29, 2022

 Color (5%): Lovely golden amber, copper, very clear.
 4/5

-Finish (10%): Any alcohol sharpness quickly fades but leaves a warmth of spice and cinnamon which lingers for a goodly long while.
+Finish (10%): Any alcohol sharpness quickly fades but leaves a warmth of spice and cinnamon, which lingers for a long time.
 8/10

-Overall Impression and Harmony (30%): This is truly a fine blended whiskey. you see every component balanced and harmonized.
-The honey sweetness with orange oil, a kiss of smoke and lingering spice.
+Overall Impression and Harmony (30%): This is a fine blended whiskey.
+You see every component balanced and harmonized.
+The honey sweetness with orange oil, a kiss of smoke, and lingering spice.
 27/30

-Retry on Ice (25%): Actually brings out a bit more woody body. weakens the finish and the opening sweetness is shortened to make way for that the richer smoke.
-The water dilution really does unbind the smokey oily compounds that were trapped in the bottle.
+Retry on Ice (25%): It brings out a bit more woody body. weakens the finish, and the opening sweetness is shortened to make way for the richer smoke.
+The water dilution does unbind the smokey, oily compounds trapped in the bottle.
 Not that the released oils of this particular whisky are dominant at all, merely enhanced.
 This testifies to the even greater blending skills of this producer.
 22/25

 Total Ranking: 85% Legendary, AmazingGreat, Good, Fair, Average, Tolerable, Swill